 The General Counsel is the company’s compliance officer.
 The General Counsel participates in the company’s business operations.
 Taking the scope of the company’s operations into account, compliance operations have not been separated from the company’s business operations.
-The compliance officer reports to the Managing Director.
+The compliance officer reports to the CEO.

 Risk management process